mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 pursue.

 > The difference between a good mechanic and a bad one [...] is precisely this ability to _select_ the good facts from the bad ones on the basis of quality.
-He has to _care_!
+[They have] to _care_!

-The narrator, referencing his past life, namely Phaedrus, said, that this continual process of opening new questions is a "genetic defect within the nature of reason itself [...]".

-The narrator argues that it is this characteristic of classical thinking that continues to increase the divide between classical and romantic thinkers.
+The narrator says, that this continual process of opening new questions is a "genetic defect within the nature of reason itself" and argues that it is this characteristic of classical thinking that continues to increase the divide between classical and romantic thinkers.
 Romantic thinkers continue to move further away, while classical thinkers go infinitely _deeper_ in it.

 ## The Journey